What We are Doing

 PI: Joy MacDermid, Tina Ziebart

-With consultation from various healthcare professionals, MSK-IF aims to develop education modules for OP patients (with fractures in upper extremity or spinal or have these areas affected) offering information and guidance that is tailored to their current health status and future bone risks.
+With consultation from various healthcare professionals, FHS MSK-IF aims to refine the education modules for patients, offering information and guidance that is tailored to their current health status and future bone risks.

 Completed Projects